One of the most neglected aspects of any grant proposal — federal, state, or foundation — is the sustainability section.

 From a nonprofit’s perspective, the answer seems obvious: We’ll raise more money!
 Duh!
 But that’s not good enough.
 If you don’t pay close attention to this section and develop a good plan, it will be a major red flag against funding your proposal.
 Raising more money — rather through grants or individual donations or events — is a good starting point, but consider some other avenues, such as:

-In short, get creative with your fundraising strategies, diversify your approach (never, ever rely solely on grant writing) and be thorough when describing your sustainability efforts long-term.
-Taking the time to really flesh out this section will help put funders’ minds at ease, and they’ll be more likely to chip in with a grant.
+Get creative with your fundraising strategies.
+Diversify your approach (never, ever rely solely on grant writing) and be thorough when describing your sustainability efforts long-term.
+Taking the time to really flesh out this section will help put funders’ minds at ease.
+Then, they’ll be more likely to chip in with a grant.

 Learn more about our grant writing services here.